 The study also revealed the extent to which IT security professionals are concerned about current organizational complexities and operations.
 For example, 79 percent of respondents fear that security breaches will involve highly valued information.
 An additional 74 percent of organizations state that an entirely new IT security framework is needed if their companies want to protect their valuable apps and associated business data.
 One thing that over 70 percent of all organizations could agree on was that data management, configuration management, app management, and organizational complexities represented areas where improvements should be made to reduce security risk.

 In conclusion, every business must accept that security practices, policies, and requirements will need to evolve if business data is to be protected.
 This understanding also acknowledges the fact that the human element represents that weakest component of cybersecurity efforts.
 As a direct response to these insights, organizations should consider the benefits of implementing a new IT security architecture that is designed to safeguard valuable data from future cyber attacks.
-To discover a customized approach to cyber security that accounts for strengths, weaknesses, and possible risk factors, contact Nexus IT Consultants located in Salt Lake City and Northern Utah via email@example.com or (435) 659-2533 or (801) 839-7006.
+To discover a customized approach to cyber security that accounts for strengths, weaknesses, and possible risk factors, contact located in via or .